Automorphism groups of rigid affine surfaces: the identity component: The Graph Lemma and birational rigidity of weighted graphs

-\begin{definition} A minimal weighted graph $\Gamma_1$ is said to be \textit{birationally rigid} if in any relatively minimal diagram \eqref{triangular diagram} with a minimal graph $\Gamma_2$ no vertex of $\Vert(\Gamma_1)\subset\Vert(\Gamma)$ is contracted in $\Gamma_2$.
-In particular, $p_2\circ p_1^{-1}$ in \eqref{triangular diagram} is an isomorphism.
-We say that $\Gamma_1$ is \textit{admissible} if all its segments are admissible. \end{definition} We have the following criterion of birational rigidity; cf. \cite[Corollaries A.3 and A.4]{FZ}.
-Notice that our birationally rigid graphs correspond to absolutely minimal graphs of \cite{FZ}. \begin{proposition} A minimal weighted graph $\Gamma_1$ is birationally rigid if and only if it is admissible. \end{proposition} \begin{proof} Assume that all the segments of $\Gamma_1$ are admissible and, on the contrary, $\Gamma_1$ is not birationally rigid.
-Consider a relatively minimal diagram \eqref{triangular diagram} with a minimal graph $\Gamma_2$.
-Let $v\in\Vert(\Gamma)$ be the $(-1)$-vertex blown down the first under the morphism $p_2\colon\Gamma\to \Gamma_2$.
-Due to relative minimality of diagram \eqref{triangular diagram}, $v$ is not contracted under $p_1\colon\Gamma\to\Gamma_1$, that is, $v\in \Vert(\Gamma_1) \subset\Vert(\Gamma)$.
+We say that $\Gamma_1$ is \textit{admissible} if all its segments are admissible, see Definition \ref{def:admissible}. \end{definition} \begin{examples} The graph $\Gamma_1=[[0,0]]$ is neither admissible, nor birationally rigid, see Examples \ref{exa:4-branches} and \ref{exa:nontip}.
+The same holds for the circular graph $\Gamma_1=((3))$ with a single vertex $v$ of weight $3$ and a loop.
+Indeed, there is a relatively minimal diagram \eqref{triangular diagram}, where $\Gamma$ is the circular graph $((-1,-1))$ with two vertices $v_1$ and $v_2$.
+It dominates, for $i=1,2$, the minimal graph $\Gamma_i=((3))$ with a single vertex $v_{3-i}$ via the blowdown $p_i$ of $v_i$. \end{examples} \begin{lemma} A minimal weighted graph $\Gamma_1$ is birationally rigid if and only if for every relatively minimal diagram \eqref{triangular diagram} with a minimal graph $\Gamma_2$, the birational morphisms $p_1$ and $p_2$ are isomorphisms. \end{lemma} \begin{proof} The ``if'' part is immediate.
+Let us prove the ``only if'' part.
+Suppose on the contrary that $\Gamma_1$ is birationally rigid and there exists a $(-1)$-vertex $v\in\Vert(\Gamma)\setminus\Vert(\Gamma_2)$.
+By the assumption of birational rigidity we have $v\in\Vert(\Gamma)\setminus\Vert(\Gamma_2) \subset \Vert(\Gamma)\setminus\Vert(\Gamma_1)$.
+It follows that $v$ is blown down by both $p_1$ and $p_2$.
+The latter contradicts the relative minimality assumption.
+Thus, $p_2$ is an isomorphism, and so $\Gamma\cong\Gamma_2$ is minimal.
+Therefore, $p_1$ is an isomorphism too. \end{proof} We also have the following criterion of birational rigidity; cf. \cite[Corollaries A.3 and A.4]{FZ}.
+Notice that our birationally rigid graphs correspond to absolutely minimal graphs of \cite{FZ}.
+For the reader's convenience we provide a proof. \begin{proposition} A minimal weighted graph $\Gamma_1$ is birationally rigid if and only if it is admissible. \end{proposition} \begin{proof} Assume to the contrary that all segments of $\Gamma_1$ are admissible, but $\Gamma_1$ is not birationally rigid.
+Then there is a relatively minimal diagram \eqref{triangular diagram} with a minimal graph $\Gamma_2$ and a vertex of $\Gamma_1$ that is contracted in $\Gamma_2$.
+Since $p_2$ is not an isomorphism, there is a $(-1)$-vertex $v\in\Vert(\Gamma)$ blown down the first under the morphism $p_2\colon\Gamma\to \Gamma_2$.
+Due to the relative minimality of diagram \eqref{triangular diagram}, $v$ is not contracted under $p_1\colon\Gamma\to\Gamma_1$, that is, $v\in \Vert(\Gamma_1) \subset\Vert(\Gamma)$.